abhinav4848/Obsidian-Medicine/upper GI bleed.md

 GI bleed is dealt by medical team.
 Not surgeons.
 ## Initial steps
 - iv fluids
-- if considering variceal bleed ->Terlipressin 2mg iv repeated every 4-6 hrs. & prophylactic antibiotics ([[ciprofloxacin]], Cephalosporin) #abx to be given to patient *before* endoscopy.
+- if considering variceal bleed ->
+	- Terlipressin 2mg iv repeated every 4-6 hrs, &
+	- Prophylactic antibiotics ([[ciprofloxacin]], Cephalosporin) #abx to be given to patient *before* endoscopy.
 		- *give 3rd gen cephalosporin > Tazocin/Carbapenem*

 If unstable (Hypotensive) -> iv fluids before endoscopy.
 If iv fluids done but still unstable -> Emergency endoscopic band ligation.

+> *Terlipressin is the only licensed vasoactive agent.
+It benefits initial homeostasis and prevents rebleed*
 ## Endoscopy
-Band ligation > injection N-butyl-2-cyanoacrylate for patient with gastric varices > Sengstaken-Blakemore tube if uncontrolled haemorrhage > TIPS if above fails.
+Band ligation > injection N-butyl-2-cyanoacrylate for patient with gastric varices > Sengstaken-Blakemore tube if uncontrolled haemorrhage > TIPSS if above fails.

 ## Others
 If liver disease patient with Hematemesis + High INR -> Give FFP.